Fostering Learning from Peers by Evidence-Based Optimization of the Structure of Small Discussion Groups

 Any UT Austin instructor, individually or in teams, may submit a proposal.
 Proposals must be submitted via webform and include a signature from the applicant’s Chair or Director.
 Questions about grants and the application process may also be directed to Anne Braseby

-Applications must be submitted for review by March 25th 2020 for a course to be taught Fall 2020 or Spring 2021.
+Applications must be submitted for review by April 19 for a course to be taught Fall 2020 or Spring 2021.
+Awards will be announced on April 29.

 Funds will be transferred to grantees’ departments. $3000 may be used for faculty salary (summer or supplement).
 Other necessary funding will be considered, such as research assistants, materials or supplies or other necessary costs including publications, meeting costs, or conference participation consistent with relevant departmental, college, or University policy, Regents’ rules, and Texas state law.
 Budgets for salaries should build in fringe benefits, which varies by department.
 Applicants should work with their department’s financial administrator to develop an accurate estimate.
 Awards are subject to a 5% administrative fee.